 Begin your organization’s legal journey (lucky you!) by establishing your association as a legal entity, such as a nonprofit corporation or association.
 Develop bylaws that outline governance, decision-making processes, and member rights.

-Consult legal experts to ensure compliance with local regulations.
+Make sure to consult legal experts to ensure you’re filing correctly and to make sure that you comply with local regulations.
 Now is also the time to begin assembling your nonprofit’s board.
 Begin tapping your professional network to find experienced and like-minded colleagues.

 Step 5: Financial Planning